 You will get a sense of the country and culture living in this region instantly.
 Explore the barrios around the San Jose area to get an idea of where you feel at home and which speaks to your senses the most.

-There is a different energy from each neighborhood and you will know which one fills your dream and exactly what you are in search of.
+There is a different energy in each neighborhood, and you will know which one fills your dream and exactly what you are in search of.